 Updated information about the reopening of the Louvre after COVID-19 closure

-We are happy to announce that the Louvre Museum will reopen on the 6th of July 2020 after several months of closure due to COVID-19.
+We are happy to announce that the Louvre Museum has reopened after several months of closure due to COVID-19.
 Safety measures are in place to guarantee a safe visit.
 Please note that all visitors will be required to book online a time slot.

 Visitors on the premises will be required to follow the social distancing measures and wear a mask at all time.